KxSystems/docs/docs/learn/licensing.md

 ## Obtain a license key file

+### Non-Commercial License

+!!! tip "Get KDB-X Community Edition"

+    You can get a free, non time-limited license for the next evolution of kdb+ with KDB-X Community Edition.
+For more information and to get started right away, see [Get KDB-X Community Edition](https://developer.kx.com/products/kdb-x/install).

 ### Commercial License

 Use of commercial kdb+ is covered by your license agreement with KX.